DaveMielke/NBP/b2g/ui/doc/introduction.rst

 The response to a prompt is remembered.
 The response area of a prompt is initially empty, but, from then on, it's initialized to the previous response entered for that prompt.
-The remembered response is selected (see `Text Selection`_) so that it can be easily replaced.
+The remembered response is selected (see `Selecting Text`_) so that it can be easily replaced.

 Additional Features
 -------------------